Common Lisp the Language, 2nd Edition

 lambda-expressions are disallowed in order to avoid scoping problems.)

-For example, the type (satisfies numberp)
+For example, the type (satisfies numberp) is the same as

-the type number
+the type number.
+The call

-(typep x '(satisfies p))
+(typep x '(satisfies p)) results in applying p

-if the result is true and
+to x and returning t if the result is true and

-if the result is false.
+nil if the result is false.

-As an example, the type string-char
+As an example, the type string-char could be defined as

 (deftype string-char ()